 It was not an easy task to purchase land in Romania.
 The land is not only fragmented into small plots, but it's also often divided into shared ownership by inheritance, making the buying process more time and money consuming.

 Because of fragmentation and shared ownership the price of the land was, and still is, low compared to the rest of Europe.
-The entrepreneurs therefore decided to establish Frisian Investors Inc. At this moment the organization owns over 2.000 acres of agricultural land in Romania.
+The entrepreneurs therefore decided to establish Frisian Investors Inc. At this moment the organization owns nearly 3.000 acres of agricultural land in Romania.